-NOTICE IS HEREBY GIVEN that the 2023 Annual General and Special Meeting of the shareholders (the "Meeting") of Robex Resources Inc. (the "Company") will be conducted in virtual-only format, via live video webcast, on June 29, 2023 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2024 Annual General Meeting of the shareholders (the "Meeting") of Robex Resources Inc. (the "Company") will be conducted in virtual-only format, via live video webcast, on June 27, 2024, at 10:00 a.m.
 (Eastern Time), for the following purposes:

-- 1. to receive the consolidated financial statements of the Company for the year ended December 31, 2022, and the auditor's report thereon (for details, see subsection 2.1 "Financial Statements" of the Management Proxy Circular dated May 19, 2023 (the "Circular"); - 2. to appoint the auditor of the Company for the ensuing year and to authorize the directors to fix its remuneration (for details, see section 2.2 "Appointment of Independent Auditor" of the Circular); - 3. to elect the nine (9) directors named in the Circular for the ensuing year (for details, see section 2.3 "Election of Directors" of the Circular); - 4. to consider and, if deemed advisable, pass a special resolution (the "Share Consolidation Resolution") authorizing a consolidation of the Company's issued and outstanding common shares on a ten (10) existing common shares to one (1) new common share (10:1) basis, subject to the acceptance of the TSX Venture Exchange (for details, see section 2.4 "Consolidation of Share Capital" of the Circular); and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Company for the year ended December 31, 2023, and the auditor's report thereon (for details, see subsection 2.1 "Financial Statements" of the Management Proxy Circular dated May 17, 2024 (the "Circular")); - 2. to appoint the auditor of the Company for the ensuing year and to authorize the directors to fix its remuneration (for details, see section 2.2 "Appointment of Independent Auditor" of the Circular); - 3. to elect the nine (9) directors named in the Circular for the ensuing year (for details, see section 2.3 "Election of Directors" of the Circular); and - 4. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.